pranavjain110/MECH550C_Assignments_SoftwareEngineering_Python/Assignment 1/README.md

 # Hello World Application

-This code is written to get familiar with python and the IDE.
+This code is written to get familiar with python and the Visual Studio Code IDE.

 The program uses the following commands:
 1. print() - to display a sequence of characters